etiennestuder/gradle-jooq-plugin/README.md

  * `JooqGenerate` task instances participate in configuration caching
  * `JooqGenerate` task instances participate in incremental builds (if the task gets explicitly marked as all inputs being declared)
  * `JooqGenerate` task instances participate in task output caching (if the task gets explicitly marked as cacheable)
+ * `JooqGenerate` task instances participate in toolchains (if the task or project is configured with a toolchain)

 # Compatibility